wegener-center/pyCAT/INSTALL.rst

 Building and running pyCAT requires a range of other libraries and python modules.
-Once you have resolved all these dependencies (see details below) change to the installation path and enter:
+Once you have resolved all these dependencies (see details below) change to the download path and enter:

 ::